-Item Description are expected to be used during more than one reporting period.
-Residual value The estimated amount that the municipality would currently obtain from disposal of the asset after deducting the estimated costs of disposal, if the asset were already of the age and in the condition expected at the end of its useful life.
-Recoverable The estimated amount which the municipality expects to obtain amount for an asset at the end of its useful life after deducting the expected costs of disposal.
-SCM Supply Chain Management Useful life Useful life is either: the period over which an asset is expected to be available for use by the municipality, or the number of production or similar units expected to be obtained from the asset by the municipality.
+Item Description Residual value The estimated amount that the municipality would currently obtain from disposal of the asset after deducting the estimated costs of disposal, if the asset were already of the age and in the condition expected at the end of its useful life.
+Recoverable The estimated amount which the municipality expects to obtain for amount an asset at the end of its useful life after deducting the expected costs of disposal.
+SCM Supply Chain Management Useful life Useful life is either: • the period over which an asset is expected to be available for use by the municipality, or • the number of production or similar units expected to be obtained from the asset by the municipality.
 Value in use The present value of estimated future cash flows expected to arise from the continuing use of an asset and from its disposal at the end of its useful life.